The online fraud survival guide

 Common types of online fraud

-For ecommerce merchants, telecommunication companies, and financial institutions, the major types of fraud to watch out for are identity theft, friendly fraud, clean fraud, triangulation fraud, affiliate fraud, and SIM Swap fraud.
+For ecommerce merchants, telecommunication companies, and financial institutions, the major types of fraud to watch out for are identity theft, friendly fraud, clean fraud, triangulation fraud and affiliate fraud.

 False credentials